raspberrypilearning/solar-system-simulator/en/step_2.md

 --- /task ---

-When creating a dictionary write your key, followed by a colon, then the value you want to link to that key.
-For example: `'size': 15`.
-Put a comma between each key:value pair.

-You can put each pair on its own line.
+You can put each key: value pair on its own line.
 This makes the code easier to read, but be sure to keep it all inside the braces (`{}`).

 --- task ---